SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: Evaluation

 \subsubsection{Evaluation on ANN Search}

-We compare SilverTorch's fused ANN search both CPU and GPU baselines.
-Faiss supports different types of vector index structures.
-We evaluate the most efficient IVFFlat index with float32, both on CPU and GPU.
-We also compare with HNSW implemented in Faiss.
-For Cargo-GPU, it limits the topk to 1024 and can not be used in recommendation scenario as we discussed.
-Since HNSW is graph-based algorithm it has no parameter of probes.
-Therefore, we compare the average latency to achieve same recall for different methods.
-The dataset is 20 million item embeddings with 128 dimensions.
-The query embeddings are generated from the User Tower.
-While end-to-end settings run on multiple CPUs and GPUs, we focus on evaluating the performance on a single server and a single GPU.
-We run 50 batches for warm-up and report the average latency of following 100 batches.
-While our real use case uses topk > 10,000, here we test topk with 2048 and 4096 since Faiss-GPU can only support topk up-to 2048.
-Figure \ref{fig:ann_latency_recall} shows the average latency given different recalls under batch size = 16.
-As we can see, SilverTorch-INT8 is fastest in both cases.
-Under the setting of topk=2048, Comparing to Faiss-GPU, we achieve $2.2\times$ - $14.73.1\times$ lower latency varying recall from 0.35 to 0.92.
-For recall 0.95, due to the quantization of SilverTorch-INT8, we can not get this recall.
-As we discussed, the saved latency from SilverTorch's ANN search can fund OverArch model computation.
-Meanwhile, at recall 0.95, Faiss-CPU uses probes 1024 and Faiss-GPU uses probes 512.
-In practice, 512 is too large since the performance decreases dramatically of Faiss when probes increases.
-We also study the recall under different probes comparing to Faiss.
-Under the setting of topk=4096, Faiss-GPU can not support it and SilverTorch-INT8 achieves $31.3\times$ - $51\times$ lower latency comparing to HNSW and achieves $4.6\times$ - $49.2\times$ lower latency comparing to Faiss-CPU.
-We also found that tuning cluster-based ANN is much easier since we only need to increase probes instead 3 interdependent parameters in HNSW.
+We compare SilverTorch's ANN search against both CPU and GPU baselines.
+For Faiss, we evaluate the most efficient IVFFlat index with float32 on both CPU and GPU, as well as HNSW.
+CAGRA(GPU) limits top-k to 1024, making it unsuitable for recommendation scenarios for comparison.
+Since HNSW is graph-based without a probes parameter, we compare average latency at equivalent recall levels.
+The dataset contains 20 million item embeddings with 128 dimensions, with query embeddings generated from the User Tower.
+We focus on single-server and single-GPU performance, running 50 warm-up batches followed by 100 test batches.
+While in practice we use top-k around 10,000, we test with 2048 and 4096 since Faiss-GPU only supports up to 2048.
+Figure \ref{fig:ann_latency_recall} shows average latency across different recalls at batch size 16.
+SilverTorch-INT8 has the lowest latency in all cases.
+At top-k=2048, SilverTorch achieves $2.2\times$–$14.7\times$ lower latency than Faiss-GPU across recalls from 0.35 to 0.92.
+Due to INT8 quantization, SilverTorch cannot reach 0.95 recall.
+However, achieving this recall requires Faiss-CPU to use 1024 probes and Faiss-GPU to use 512 probes, which significantly degrades its performance.
+The latency savings from SilverTorch's ANN search can fund additional OverArch model computation.
+At top-k=4096, Faiss-GPU cannot support it.
+SilverTorch-INT8 achieves $31.3\times$–$51\times$ lower latency than HNSW and $4.6\times$–$49.2\times$ lower latency than Faiss-CPU.
+Additionally, tuning cluster-based ANN is simpler(probe only) comparing to HNSW.